 - The importance of hydration and electrolyte therapy

-- How to conduct a patient risk assessment
+- How to conduct a client risk assessment

 - How to determine which medication is suitable for a detox